 If you go over your credit limit, your credit card company may add the over-limit amount to your minimum payment, lower your credit line, or even close the account if you’re exceeding the limit too often.
 Also, your credit score will drop if the balance is still over the limit when reported to the credit bureaus.
 That said, it’s more likely that the card’s issuer will simply decline any transaction that would result in the balance exceeding the credit limit.

-Finally, don’t forget that credit utilization accounts for about 20% of your overall credit score.
-You should always be careful not to use your credit card’s full credit limit, since maxing out a card may damage your credit score significantly.
-To avoid reaching your card’s credit limit, consider paying down your balance more often, applying for a new line of credit, or asking your card’s issuer for a credit limit increase.
+Credit utilization accounts for about 20% of your overall credit score.
+To avoid reaching your card’s credit limit and risking significant damage to your credit score, consider paying down your balance more often, applying for a new line of credit, or asking your card’s issuer for a credit limit increase.

-To see the credit utilization on each of your credit card accounts and learn how that usage may impact your credit score, create a free WalletHub account online and check out the Credit Score Simulator.
+To see the credit utilization on each of your credit card accounts and learn how that usage may impact your credit score, sign up for a free WalletHub account and check out the credit score simulator.